 Groundhog Day...or, There are Many Bill Murray Stories but This One Is Mine

-I went to college in western Pennsylvania at the small and confusingly named Indiana University of Pennsylvania.
+I went to college in western Pennsylvania at the small and confusingly-named Indiana University of Pennsylvania.
 Our school was about 30 miles south of Punxsutawney, home of the illustrious Punxsutawney Phil, the most famous groundhog in America.
-In 1992, my friends Faith, Bill, Chris and I made a pilgrimage to this woodchuck Mecca because we were young, stupid and wanted to experience the hype first-hand, especially since it was so close.
-At 3:00am on February 2nd, the four of us piled into Chris's late-model sedan and hit the road fueled by uncooked Pop-Tarts, the B-52's album "Whammy" and a healthy dose of absurdity.
+In 1992, my friends Faith, Bill, Chris, and I made a pilgrimage to this woodchuck Mecca because we were young, silly, and wanted to experience the hype first-hand, especially since it was so close.
+At 3:00am on February 2nd, the four of us piled into Chris's late-model sedan and hit the road fueled by uncooked Pop-Tarts, the B-52's album "Whammy", and a healthy dose of absurdity.

 As we waited in the cold, we overheard whispers of a celebrity besides Phil in our midst.
 Supposedly, there was a movie being made about Groundhog Day staring Bill Murray.
 Of course they weren't actually shooting it in Punxsutawney...the town is far too homely, but the rumor being floated was that Bill Murray was somewhere in the vicinity to experience the groundhog magic first-hand.
 Assuming that he wouldn't rub elbows with the populace, we concentrated on staying warm until the sun came up.